 Their 2003 You Should Buy This Album, the band’s second full-length, probably won’t be called good in any galaxy (anyway, who cares about being “good”?), and, musically, they aren’t going to be confused with Yes or some other progressive rock band (regressive or stupid is more like it, or to be more precise, STOOPID … which for me is a good thing).
 Just check the song titles: “Emancipation Rocklamation,” “Ninja Rock Machine” and “Wanna Hear a Joke?
 My Life.”
 Their first album contained and early masterpiece, “Grandpa”, which contains screamed lines like, “Grandpa’s in a coma, poke him with a stick, poke him with a stick!/ Grandpa’s in a coma, write on his face, write on his face!”

-They even sell “Kembrew” merchandise at their Web site, www.kembrewrock.com.
+They even sold “Kembrew” merchandise at their Web site, www.kembrewrock.com (now defunct).
 I thought I’d support the band (and fan the flames of my megalomania) by purchasing a t-shirt and buttons, which has landed me in a few surreal situations, like the following …

 In 2003, I was flying out of New York City when one of the guards asked me, in a friendly tone, “What’s a Kembrew?”
 Could you imagine being randomly asked, “What’s a David?” or “What’s a [fill in your name]?”
 The guard must have thought I was mentally challenged, because I didn’t know how to answer, other than to stammer.
 Then I realized I was wearing the “Kembrew” t-shirt, which says, in hip-hop graffiti letters, Kembrew: Straight Thuggin’.
 “Oooohhh,” I said, “It’s a long story, but, um, like…” and I quickly filled him in on the details.
 “So you know these guys?,” the guard asked, even more curious.
 “Naw, it’s just the name of the band,” having forgotten that I—the nerdy white professor from Iowa—had been walking around Manhattan with the words “Straight Thuggin’” on my chest.
 (What was I thinking?)
 By then, the guard was laughing at me, not with me.
 “Yeah, I was afraid you really were straight thuggin’, and I didn’t know if I should let you through security,” he deadpanned.
 “You’re scarin’ me with that shirt.”
 As I put my shoes back on, he asked one last question.
 “So, where you goin’?”
 I cringed and blushed.
 “Well, I’m actually going back to Iowa, and we’re not really very thuggin’ there.”